ibm-cloud-docs/databases-for-enterprisedb/howto-read-replica.md

 You can set up your {{site.data.keyword.databases-for-enterprisedb_full}} deployment to be a read-only replica of another {{site.data.keyword.databases-for-enterprisedb}} deployment.

 A read-only replica is set up to replicate all of your data from the leader deployment to the replica deployment using asynchronous replication.
 As the name implies, read-only replicas support read transactions and can be used to balance databases that have both write-heavy and read-heavy operations.
-The read-only replica has a single PostgreSQL data member, and it is billed at the [same per member consumption rates as the leader](https://{DomainName}/catalog/services/databases-for-enterprisedb/).
+The read-only replica has a single {{site.data.keyword.databases-for-enterprisedb}} data member, and it is billed at the [same per member consumption rates as the leader](https://{DomainName}/catalog/services/databases-for-enterprisedb/).

 ## Read-only Replica Considerations